-As we have noted, to effectively manage customers marketers must be concerned with the entire experience a customer has with a company.
+As we have noted, to effectively manage customers marketers must be concerned with the entire experience a customer has with an organization.
 While much of the value sought by customers is obtained directly from the consumption or use of goods or services they purchase (i.e., offers benefits that address a need), customers’ satisfaction is not limited to direct product benefits.
 Instead the customer’s buying experience covers the entire purchasing experience and is a mix of product and non-product benefits.

 - Training – services needed to assist the customer in learning how to use a product